BSData/bsdata/README.md

         ```
         (Use your own GitHub username and token).
 6. Build the project
-    * Sslect the `local` Maven profile from the "Project Configuration" dropdown at the top.
+    * Select the `local` Maven profile from the "Project Configuration" dropdown at the top.
     * Right-click the project and select "Clean and Build".
     * Wait for Maven to download required dependencies (jar libraries) and build the project.
 7. Run the project locally (`appengine:run` Maven goal).